-The holder's treatment of bond premium is addressed in proposed regulations under section 171.
-The issuer's treatment of bond issuance premium is addressed in proposed regulations under section 163.
+The holder's treatment of bond premium is addressed in §§1.171-1 through 1.171-5.
+The issuer's treatment of bond issuance premium is addressed in §1.163-13.
 In each case, the amortization of premium is based on constant yield principles.
-For this reason, the proposed regulations use concepts and definitions from the original issue discount (OID) regulations (§§ 1.1271-0 through 1.1275-6).
+For this reason, the final regulations use concepts and definitions from the original issue discount (OID) regulations (in general, see §§1.1271-1 through 1.1275-7T).

-Determination of bond premium
+Determination of Bond Premium